OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Using Clutch

-Build [Clutch](0x08-Testing-Tools.md#clutch) as explained on the Clutch GitHub page and push it to the iOS device through SCP.
+Build [Clutch](0x08-Testing-Tools.md#clutch) as explained on the Clutch GitHub page and push it to the iOS device through `scp`.
 Run Clutch with the `-i` flag to list all installed applications:

 ```bash
 root# ./Clutch -i